Transgender inequality: Transgender inequality in society

 Transgender individuals also face discrimination in employment and housing and within government settings.
 Transgender individuals face double the unemployment, and 90% of those employed face discrimination within their own jobs.
 The 1994 Employment Non-Discrimination Act does not protect transgender individuals from employment discrimination.
 Essentially 26% of transgender individuals had lost a job because of their transgender or non-conforming gender status.
 The NCTE states, "Respondents who had lost a job due to bias also experienced ruinous consequences such as four times the rate of homelessness."
 Transgender individuals are also oftentimes discriminated within government settings through healthcare policies and government-issued IDs.
 Healthcare policies do not recognize transgender identities as a physical disability.
 Rather, it is oftentimes characterized as a mental disability, providing transgender individuals with insufficient care: Healthcare policies do not address the pre- and post-operative needs of those individuals who elect to go through sex-change operations.
 In addition, transgender individuals are disproportionately affected by HIV-AIDS and are more likely to do drugs or alcohol.
 Although transgender individuals are more at risk health-wise, 19% of the respondents have described being refused medical care and 50% described their medical care was postponed because of their gender status.
 Transgender individuals also face discrimination when it comes to government-issued IDs.
 Only one-fifth of the respondents stated that they were able to update all their identification documents.
-41% of the respondents live without a driver’s license that matches their gender identity.
+41% of the respondents live without a driver's license that matches their gender identity.

 Transgender individuals are disproportionately affected by hate crimes, and some could argue the current justice and legal system are not equipped to manage such crimes.
 Transgender individuals are at risk for hate crime, yet transgender individuals are less likely to report transphobic violence because of their distrust for the police.
 According to the NCTE, "One-fifth (22%) of respondents who have interacted with police, reported harassment by police, with much higher rates reported by people of color."
 Overall, transgender individuals face discrimination by government agencies.
 NCTE also reports, "One fifth (22%) were denied equal treatment by a government agency or official; 29% reported police harassment or disrespect; and 12% had been denied equal treatment or harassed by judges or court officials."

+High levels of stress have been caused by exclusion, discrimination, and lack of validation, and barriers to accessing healthcare have been created by social stigma and economic inequality, resulting in adverse mental health effects.